jkaninda/pg-bkup/docs/index.md

 # About pg-bkup
 {:.no_toc}
 PostreSQL Backup is a Docker container image that can be used to backup, restore and migrate Postgres database.
-It supports local storage, AWS S3 or any S3 Alternatives for Object Storage, and SSH compatible storage.
+It supports local storage, AWS S3 or any S3 Alternatives for Object Storage, ftp and SSH compatible storage.
 It also supports database __encryption__ using GPG.